 Management of functions in TSF (FMT_MOF)

-FMT_MOF.1/Services Management of security functions behaviour
+FMT_MOF.1/Services Management of Security Functions Behaviour

-FMT_MOF.1/Services Management of security functions behaviour
+FMT_MOF.1/Services Management of Security Functions Behaviour

-FMT_MOF.1.1/Services The TSF shall restrict the ability to enable and disable start and stop the functions services to Security Administrators.
+FMT_MOF.1.1/Services The TSF shall restrict the ability to start and stop the functions services to Security Administrators.

 FMT_MOF.1/Services should only be chosen if the Security Administrator has the ability to start and stop services and the corresponding option has been selected in FMT_SMF.1.